Sanctions used by the school

 • Chewing in class

-At both KS3 and KS4, incidents can be noted on IRIS (school reward and behaviour system), together with the level of sanction set.
+At both KS3 and KS4, incidents can be noted on IRIS, our school reward and behaviour system, together with the level of sanction set.
+This allows parents/carers to see what rewards and/or sanctions your child is accruing.

 Misbehaviour on the way to/from school or out of lessons:

 We expect our students to behave responsibly and sensibly at all times when representing the school or in school uniform.
-For those few that let themselves down, the school will sanction accordingly.
+If there is any instance where this is not the case, the school will sanction accordingly.
 Where investigations are required, the Year Team will normally carry these out.
-Sanctions can include:
+Sanctions can include but are not limited to:

 • removal from social time (breaks/lunchtimes)